 In a network visualization, nodes and edges are displayed visually.
-This helps analysts quickly understand patterns in a dataset, spot anomalies, etc.

 The aesthetics of a network visualization are essential for the information in the network to be comprehensible.
 A well organized visualization that fits the purpose will help you better find and understand the information and insights you need.

 Layouts are how the nodes and edges are arranged in a network visualization.
 This is usually done using an algorithm that determines how these elements are arranged and grouped together.
 For example, a force-directed layout positions nodes depending on the force that’s acting on them, with more connected and consequential nodes positioned towards the center of the visualization.
 Layouts can also minimize edge crossings, create symmetrical edges, etc.

 Some tools can also group similar edges together, which can help make large network visualizations more readable.